-This Art Deco necklace features faceted, opaque chrysoprase, onyx and ruby glass disks and rhinestone rondelles.
+This statement choker necklace features faceted, opaque chrysoprase-, onyx- and ruby-glass disks and rondelles.
 The components are strung on metal chain.
-The necklace closes with a screw-in clasp formed by two of the disks.
+The necklace closes with a barrel clasp formed by two of the disks.
 Based on the construction of this piece, I think it is European in origin.
-As often happens with necklaces like this one, the chain has stretched.
-If you don’t need the full 15″ length and the extra chain bothers you, you could get it cut by an expert jeweler.
-This colorful and versatile necklace can be worn with many of my other Art Deco pieces, depending on which color you wish to emphasize — scroll down to see a selection.
+As often happens with necklaces made like this one, the chain has stretched.
+I don’t recommend having a jeweler cut the excess – just keep it at the back.
+This multi-colored, versatile necklace can be worn with many Art Deco jewels, depending on the color you wish to emphasize — scroll down to see a selection.
 Or wear your real or faux diamond studs to complete the look.

 - Vintage Bracelets, 1920s Jewelry, Unknown (Maker's Mark is Unknown)This onyx and silver bracelet has seven faceted, oval glass stones prong-set and mounted on oval frames joined with links.
 The stones are 1/4″ high and have points in the center.
 The setting is sterling silver with a spring-ring clasp.
 This well-made Art Deco piece, which is longer than most of its era, is signed.
 However, I can’t determine the maker’s name.
 Scroll down to see several onyx pieces that complement this jewel.USD$345.00